vercel/next.js/examples/api-routes-cors/README.md

 # API Routes Example with CORS

-Next.js ships with [API routes](https://nextjs.org/docs/api-routes/introduction) which provides an easy solution to build your own `API`.
+Next.js ships with [API routes](https://nextjs.org/docs/api-routes/introduction) which provides a solution to build your own `API`.

 This example shows how to create an `API` endpoint with [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers, using the [cors](https://github.com/expressjs/cors) package.